Arvind-55555/Forest-Carbon-Sequestration-Mapping-Analysis/README.md

 }
 ```
 🙏 Acknowledgments
-* Based on research from "Forest carbon sequestration mapping and economic quantification" (Verma et al., 2024)
+* Based on research from "Forest carbon sequestration mapping and economic quantification" (Verma et al., 2024).
-* Inspired by Capture Map Norway
+* Inspired by Capture Map Norway.
-* Supported by the Natural Capital Project and Stanford University
+* Supported by the Natural Capital Project and Stanford University.
-* Field data contributions from Himalayan forest communities
+* Field data contributions from Himalayan forest communities.